HamzaKhairy/rate-my-professor-analyzer/README.md

-# Professor Sentiment & Review Analyzer
+# RMP.AI Professor Sentiment & Review Analyzer

 ## Overview

-The **Professor Sentiment & Review Analyzer** is a Python application designed to retrieve and analyze professor reviews from RateMyProfessor.com.
+The **Professor Sentiment & Review Analyzer** is a Python application designed to retrieve and analyze professor reviews from RateMyProfessors.com.
 By integrating Google Generative AI, the tool provides detailed summaries and sentiment analysis of professor reviews based on user-defined qualities (e.g., Clarity, Helpfulness, Engagement).
 This project aims to help students make informed decisions about professors by highlighting key strengths and weaknesses.

 ---

 ## Features

 1. **Review Retrieval**:
-   - Fetches reviews for a specific professor from RateMyProfessor.com.
+   - Fetches reviews for a specific professor.

 2. **Summarization**:
    - Generates concise summaries of reviews with bullet points based on user-selected qualities.